KEY POINTS

 What factors influence the price of car insurance?

-There are several factors that can influence the price of car insurance premiums.
-The cost of your car insurance will be based on a range of factors, including:
+There are several factors that can influence the cost of your car insurance, including:

 - your age,